swarooplekharaju/terraform/README.md

-# terraform preparation material for harshicorp cloud automation certification

-Terraform :
-Terraform init ->initialize the direactory with terraform Terraform refresh : to get the current architechture Terraform show : a comprehensive overview of the resources used Terraform state list :-> gives detailed state of the each resouce used in the infrastructure
+Terraform :Terraform init ->initialize the direactory with terraform Terraform refresh : to get the current architechture Terraform show : a comprehensive overview of the resources used Terraform state list :-> gives detailed state of the each resouce used in the infrastructure